Fort McIntosh (Georgia)

 20 Continentals from the 1st Brigade Georgia Militia, under command of Captain Richard Winn.

 On February 17, 1777, the base was attacked by Tories and Indians and forced to surrender the next day.
 All of the prisoners were released with the exception of two officers who were taken as hostages to St. Augustine, Florida.
+One of the officers taken to St. Augustine was Lieutenant Daniel McDuff of the 3rd Spartan Regiment.
+The capture of the fort led to fears of a large British offensive into Georgia, however no offensive resulted.